lachmanfrantisek/compose-tests/Readme.md

 ./test.sh
 ```

 You can also run them using the `tmt` tool.
-Example of how to run `podman/image/ls` with `tmt` provisioned locally (run directly on your machine).
+Example of how to run `podman/image/ls` with `tmt` directly on your machine.

 ```sh
 tmt -vv -c distro=centos-stream-9 run -a provision --how=local test --name /ng/podman/image/ls